ScuffleTV/scuffle/README.md

 Scuffle is an opensource live streaming platform.

-This is project is very much a WIP and has no functional component at the moment!
+This project is very much a WIP and has no functional component right now!

-For more information on what this is going to be check out [our conference](https://www.youtube.com/watch?v=QvQpMRkzoVM&t=593s)
+For more information on what this is going to be, check out [our conference](https://www.youtube.com/watch?v=QvQpMRkzoVM&t=593s)

 You can also look at our [design documents](./design/README.md).